1993 NBA Finals: Game 3

 The Phoenix Suns won Game 3 in triple overtime, 129–121.
-Horace Grant hits the game-tying 3-point play with 1:33 left in regulation to force the first OT; Tom Chambers hits the game-tying lay-up with 50.9 seconds left in the first OT to force the second OT; Dan Majerle hits the game-tying shot with 3.2 seconds left in the second OT to force the third OT.
+Horace Grant hits the game-tying 3-point play with 1:33 left in regulation to force the first OT; Tom Chambers hits the game-tying layup with 50.9 seconds left in the first OT to force the second OT; Dan Majerle hits the game-tying shot with 3.2 seconds left in the second OT to force the third OT.
 Suns Head Coach Paul Westphal became the only person to appear in two triple-overtime finals games: the first was the classic 1976 Game 5 contest against Boston as a player.
 His Suns also became the only team to appear in two triple-overtime finals games, the first of which they lost 126–128.
-Westphal made a surprising move that paid off, helping to get Kevin Johnson back on track after Johnson had two terrible performances in Games 1 and 2, by having him guard Michael Jordan.
-KJ played much better all-around basketball for the rest of the Finals.
+Westphal made a surprising move that paid off, helping to get Kevin Johnson back on track after Johnson played terribly in Games 1 and 2, by having him guard Michael Jordan.
+KJ played much better basketball for the rest of the Finals.